Is Bottled Water Demineralized

 No, boiling water does not make it demineralized.
 Water is made up of two parts: minerals and organic matter.
 When water is boiled, the minerals remain in the water while the organic matter is removed.
 The minerals are essential for healthy drinking water and cannot be removed entirely by boiling.
 Boiling water does not remove all of the minerals, but it can reduce their concentrations.
 Boiling can also help to remove certain impurities such as bacteria and viruses, making it safer to drink.
 However, it can also cause some of the minerals to dissolve into the water, making them less concentrated or even removing them entirely from the water.
 This can be beneficial in some cases if you want to reduce the mineral content of your drinking water, but it does not make the water demineralized.

-See also Is Costco Bottled Water Distilled
+See also Where Is Frank August Bourbon Distilled

 Impact of Drinking Demineralized Water